10 tips to feel happier at work

-Get off your coach or from behind your desk and build those friendships.
+Get off your couch or from behind your desk and build those friendships.

 3) Practice gratitude for YOUR work

 There are numerous research studies correlating gratitude with increased optimism and an overall feeling of satisfaction.
-In one study, Dr. Robert A. Emmons of the University of California, Davis, and Dr. Michael E. McCullough of the University of Miami found that after ten weeks, participants who wrote about gratitude were more optimistic and felt better about their lives than other groups in the study.
+In one study, Dr. Robert A. Emmons of the University of California, Davis, and Dr. Michael E. McCullough of the University of Miami found that after ten weeks, participants who wrote about gratitude felt better about their lives and were more optimistic than other groups in the study.

 When you start feeling down or unhappy, take 10-15 minutes to write down why you are grateful for your work.

 Dr. Martin E. P. Seligman, a positive psychologist at the University of Pennsylvania, tested the impact of several positive psychology interventions on 411 people.
 The group that wrote and personally delivered a letter of gratitude to someone who had never been adequately thanked exhibited a drastic increase in happiness scores.
 The impact was more significant than any other intervention and the impact on their happiness lasted a month.

 Compliments amplify positivity.
 They not only deliver positive effects to others, but also the person providing the praise.
 Find opportunities to personally appreciate and praise others at work.
 Please, don’t just send an email!